rastabda22/rastabda24/README.md

 - You can find [an index of Unicode characters here](https://unicode-table.com/en/) but you have to use HTML-codes in the Prototype or Unicode numbers on JSTTS/JerboaTTS,
 - If the Grid has the same size as the View, by using Grid = Jerboa.grid(View) for example, it will fill the entire canvas,
 - Enabling the frames allows you to see how wide some of those Unicode characters are.
 Yikes!
-- I added a meta tag that avoids zooming to the main example (index.html).
+- I added a meta tag that avoids zooming to the main example (JerboaTTS).
 While it won't affect the canvas it still affects text and we don't want scrollbars.
 - You can't color symbols if they're colored themselves, but you can still color their backgrounds
-- It's easy to use a custom font, check the index.html for an example.
-It involves adding a @font-face to the css and setting it.
+- It's easy to use a custom font, see JerboaTTS for an example.
+It requires declaring a @font-face in the css and changing the font property.
-- There is a basic 'template.html' file with the minimum code
+- There is a basic 'template.html' with minimum code.

 In the following examples, you can move a "Player" character (depicted by the **☻** character) with the cursor keys.
 They also have the following controls: